Rhubarb season is in full swing, and you have pots of these tangy stalks simmering on the stovetop. But what can you do with all that stewed rhubarb?

 For the complete recipe, click here.

-TIP: To make the overnight oats, layer your favorite yogurt, fruit, and the rhubarb stew emulsion with the oats and let it rest overnight.
-Sprinkle your chia seeds on top after taking the oats out the following day- avoid including it as part of the layers because it becomes slimy.
+TIP: To make the overnight oats, layer your favorite yogurt, fruit, and rhubarb stew emulsion with the oats and let it rest overnight.
+Sprinkle your chia seeds on top after taking the oats out the following day- avoid including it as part of the layers because they become slimy.

 5. Bake A Rhubarb Pie